djvanderlaan/codelist/vignettes/introduction.md

 ```{.R #ex300}
 try({ x == "foobar" })
 ```
-A `coded` cannot directly be compared on a label and will generate an error even when the label is valid:
+A `code` cannot directly be compared on a label and will generate an error even when the label is valid:
 ```{.R #ex310}
 try({ y == "a" })